Advanced Probe Card

 The supply of voltage to chips and transmission of signals from chips are normally conducted via lead.
 The term “bonding pads” refers to metal electrodes placed on the periphery of chips for the purpose of connecting the lead wires and inner terminals.

 Solder protrusions set on the IC electrodes to provide contact between the circuit board and chip package, such as flip-chips.

 A process to detect initial failures of semiconductors by testing them under extreme conditions such as high temperatures and voltages.

 Cantilever-Type Probe Card

 A type of probe card that conducts probing using probe needles, one end of which acts as a fulcrum.
-This type is manufactured manually.

 A charge-coupled device (CCD) is a device that has the metal-oxide semiconductor (MOS) structure with numerous transmission electrodes arranged on an oxidized film on the silicon substrate surface.
 It features self-scanning and memory functions.
 CCD products include area sensors (solid-state image sensing devices) using photodiodes, linear sensors, and signal delay elements.

 A panel consisting of a TFT array substrate and a color filter substrate joined together with liquid crystal materials injected into the space between the two substrates.